sbwp/reddit-comment-checker/README.md

 To get an IFTTT API Key for webhooks, go to [IFTTT's Webhooks page](https://ifttt.com/maker_webhooks) and follow their instructions.
 Once you have an API key, you can find the documentation at https://maker.ifttt.com/use/your-api-key.

+The property `shouldNotify` is a function that takes the list of matches as a parameter.
+If it returns `true`, the IFTTT webhook will be triggered.
+If it returns false, the IFTTT webhook will not be triggered.
+If a function is not provided, the webhook will be called every time a match is found.

 The final property: `generateIftttValues` is a callback that will run whenever matches are found.
+This takes in the array of matches, and returns an object with up to 3 properties, `value1`, `value2`, and `value3`, which will be provided to the IFTTT webhook if provided.

-This takes in an array of matches, which are the return value from the `RegExp.exec()` function.
-Each index of the array will be an array, whose first index will be the match for your Regular Expression, and the remaining items will be any capturing groups you specify in your expression.
+The matches used in `generateIftttValues` and `shouldNotify` are the return value from the `RegExp.exec()` function.
+Each element of the array will represent the match in a single comment.
+This match will be an array of strings, whose first index will be the full match for your Regular Expression, and the remaining items will be any capturing groups you specify in your expression.
 There are additional properties for maintaining state if you use a global or sticky expression.
 See the [Mozilla Developer Network documentation for `RegExp.prototype.exec()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/exec) for more information.

-Once you have a `RedditCommentChecker` object, you can call the `startPolling(intervalInSeconds)` function to start polling for matches.
-It takes a single parameter, which is the interval (in seconds) at which to poll for matches.
+Once you have a `RedditCommentChecker` object, you can call the `startPolling(intervalInSeconds, stopAfter)` function to start polling for matches.
+Its first parameter is the interval (in seconds) at which to poll for matches.
 This parameter defaults to 3600 seconds, or 1 hour, and it will throw an error if you provide a value less than 1 second to prevent you from exceeding Reddit's rate limit of 60 calls per minute.

 If you provided `stopOnMatch: true` in the `RedditCommentChecker` constructor, polling will automatically stop when a match is found.
-Otherwise, or if you want to stop early, you can call the `stopPolling()` function to stop polling for matches.
+If `stopOnNotify` is set to `true`, polling will stop when a match is found and it causes `shouldNotify` to return true.
+If `shouldNotify` is not provided, `stopOnMatch` and `stopOnNotify` are equivalent.
+Otherwise, or if you want to stop early, you can either call the `stopPolling()` function to stop polling for matches immediately, or you can provide the optional second parameter to `startPolling(intervalInSeconds, stopAfter)` to automatically stop polling after that many seconds.

 #### Full example:
 ```